Instapaper: History

 Instapaper started out as a simple web service in late 2007 with a "Read Later" bookmarklet and stripped-down "Text" view for articles.
 When Marco Arment launched the service publicly on January 28, 2008, its simplicity rapidly earned accolades from the press, including Daring Fireball and TechCrunch.

 In April 2013, Arment sold a majority stake in Instapaper to Betaworks.
 Afterward, the service's web interface was redesigned.

 On August 23, 2016, Instapaper was acquired by social networking service Pinterest.
 The service continued to operate, and the Instapaper staff worked on development for both Instapaper and Pinterest.
 On November 1, 2016, Instapaper announced that it would discontinue its subscription model and offer its "Premium" features to all users.
+On July 16, 2018, it was announced that Pinterest would sell Instapaper to InstantPaper, Inc, "a new company owned and operated by the same people who’ve been working on Instapaper since it was sold to Betaworks by Marco Arment in 2013".

 On May 23, 2018, Instapaper announced that it had suspended its services for residents of the European Union in order to address compliance with General Data Protection Regulation (GDPR) requirements.
 Service was restored on August 7, 2018.

+On July 21, 2025, Kobo announced that Instapaper was chosen to replace Pocket in their e-reader devices.